harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Disbursing Income (Limiting Forex Risk)
 {% autocrossref %}

-Many receivers worry that their [satoshis][] will be less valuable in the future than they are now, called foreign exchange (forex) risk.
+Many receivers worry that their satoshis will be less valuable in the future than they are now, called foreign exchange (forex) risk.
 To limit forex risk, many receivers choose to disburse newly-acquired payments soon after they're received.

-If your application provides this business logic, it will need to choose which [outputs][] to spend first.
+If your application provides this business logic, it will need to choose which outputs to spend first.
 There are a few different algorithms which can lead to different results.

-* A [merge avoidance][] algorithm makes it harder for outsiders looking at [block chain][] data to figure out how many satoshis the receiver has earned, spent, and saved.
+* A merge avoidance algorithm makes it harder for outsiders looking at block chain data to figure out how many satoshis the receiver has earned, spent, and saved.

-* A last-in-first-out (LIFO) algorithm spends newly acquired satoshis while there's still [double spend][] risk, possibly pushing that risk on to others.
+* A last-in-first-out (LIFO) algorithm spends newly acquired satoshis while there's still double spend risk, possibly pushing that risk on to others.
 This can be good for the receiver's balance sheet but possibly bad for their reputation.

-* A first-in-first-out (FIFO) algorithm spends the oldest satoshis first, which can help ensure that the receiver's payments always [confirm][], although this has utility only in a few edge cases.
+* A first-in-first-out (FIFO) algorithm spends the oldest satoshis first, which can help ensure that the receiver's payments always confirm, although this has utility only in a few edge cases.

 {% endautocrossref %}